saikojosh/grunt-css-url-rewrite/README.md

 # Grunt CSS Url Rewrite

-This task converts all data found within a stylesheet (those within a url( ... ) declaration) into base64-encoded data URI strings.
-This includes images and fonts.
+This task provides a way to rewrite all URL's found within a stylesheet (those within a url( ... ) declaration), to improve cache-invalidation or to reference a CDN or something like that.

-Created by Eric Hynds [@erichynds](http://twitter.com/erichynds) with major contributions from [dancingplatypus](https://github.com/dancingplatypus).

-Forked and modified(/hacked) by Jasper Haggenburg [@jpunt](http://twitter.com/jpunt).
-This made it possible to ditch the use of data URI strings, but use those strings to rewrite the url.
-For example: you can generate a hashed url to an image, based on the contents of this image.

 ## Getting Started